How to Become a Travel Writer (& Get Paid For It)

 Then, out of the blue, I got an email from a travel editor.

-I know, scam alert.
+I know, total scam alert, right?

 Cha-ching!

-Fast forward four years…
+Fast forward eight years…

 What is travel writing?

 Before we get too far into it, let’s talk about what travel writing is.
+In 2025, it’s more about sharing authentic stories and firsthand knowledge than ever before.

 - Best of and recommendations